Capital punishment in Turkey: History

+Abolition

 By Law 4771 of 9 August 2002 (the 3rd Package for Harmonization with the European Union), the death penalty was abolished for peacetime offences.
-Law 5218 of 14 July 2004 abolished the death penalty for all times.
+Law 5218 of 14 July 2004 abolished the death penalty for all crimes.
 Turkey ratified Protocol No. 13 to the European Convention on Human Rights, overseen by the Council of Europe, in February 2006.

-Abdullah Ocalan was also sentenced to be executed in June 1999, however Turkey commuted his sentence into imprisonment for life in October 2002.
+Abdullah Öcalan was also sentenced to be executed in June 1999; however, Turkey commuted his sentence to life imprisonment in October 2002.